 Each island has its own special character so it is well worth visiting more than one and taking time to explore inland as well as the beauty of the coast.

 The language of the Philippines is Filipino, also known as Tagalog.
-Around 111 other languages and dialects are also spoken in Philippines, including Spanish, which is spoken across the country.
+Around 111 other languages and dialects are also spoken in the Philippines, including Spanish, which is spoken across the country.
 Most Filipinos are bilingual, speaking at least Tagalog and another dialect; English is also widely spoken.

 Food and drink